 Yes, also China is “co-creating” in Africa!
 And not only exploiting and colonizing, as we Europeans like to think.

 Co-creation is a form of collaboration “that brings different parties together, in order to jointly produce a mutually valued outcome“.

 China has financed and built the 472 km railway line between Kenya’s capital Nairobi and its second biggest city Mombasa.
-After a construction time of less than 5 years the so called “Madaraka Express” was opened in May 2017.
+After a construction time of fewer than 5 years the so-called “Madaraka Express” was opened in May 2017.

-We enjoyed traveling, but already after 20 Minuten we had to get off at Athi River station, in the outskirts of Nairobi.
-The experiment was over, our bus waited for to the next program point of our Learning Journey.
+We enjoyed travelling, but already after 20 minutes, we had to get off at Athi River station, on the outskirts of Nairobi.
+The experiment was over, our bus waited for the next program point of our Learning Journey.

-Our impression: A well organized and reliable train operation with an excellent service.
+Our impression: A well-organized and reliable train operation with excellent service.
 From easy online booking to a ride in comfortable coaches, also in 2nd class.

 The travel time between Nairobi and Mombasa has halved and has become affordable for many Kenyans.
 With the new railway line, Kenya has put in place a big and very important new infrastructure.
 The first of its type for many decades.